youngbupark/docs/docs/content/community/overview.md

 ## GitHub Issues & repositories

-If you would like to file Issues, access the source code, or use Codespaces please visit the [Radius GitHub repo] (https://github.com/radius-project).
+To file Issues, access source code, or use Codespaces please visit the [Radius GitHub repo] (https://github.com/radius-project).

 ## How can I get involved?

 One of the easiest ways to contribute is to participate in discussions at community engagements or via the Discord server referenced above.
-We are always seeking feedback, especially for suggestions around improving the product and docs.
+We are always seeking feedback, especially for suggestions around improving the product and documentation.